 So, 2030 is seeing a boom in precision medicine – where some diseases are defined more specifically than in the past with a focus on their molecular makeup.
 That is, the genes related to the DNA of the disease and other molecular elements.
-Precision medicine has vastly improved the ability to diagnose rare inherited diseases; to diagnose and treat cancers; and to aid in diagnosis and management of infectious diseases, dementia, heart disease and diabetes, among many others.
+Precision medicine has vastly improved the ability to diagnose rare inherited diseases; to diagnose and treat cancers; and to aid in diagnosis and management of infectious diseases, dementia and heart disease among many others.

 At Amy’s fifth gene test during her life, performed using the seventh version of specialist software for mutation detection associated with muscle disease, she was finally told which mutation led to her disability.

 Some rare neuromuscular diseases are limited to very few families in the world.
 When only one family member is affected, and particularly if they are the first in the family, the responsible defect in the gene can be extremely difficult to determine among all the normal variations in the human genome.

 Through access to global repositories of genomic data, Amy’s specialist has been able to download all known cases of this disease in the world.
 She has summarised information on the likely health outcomes of other patients and available treatment options or trials.